tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-mirroring-sql-server-2005-to-sql-server-2.md

 > <span class="MT_red">Note: Our database is still version 611.
 SQL Server 2008 will be version 655.
 This prevents us from making normal snapshots and some other things we normally can do on a mirror.
 This was covered in some cons about this process in part 1.</span>

-First, let’s create the endpoint on the mirror (SQL Server 2008)
+First, let's create the endpoint on the mirror (SQL Server 2008)

 sql
 CREATE ENDPOINT [Mirroring]